MareoRaft/card-game/README.md

 ## About

 Welcome!
-For this project, I used the object-oriented approach.
-The project structure looks like:
+The project structure is primarily:

 	.
 	├── lib